Before you start looking for jobs, here are nine things you need to do:

 5. Take note of your co-op advisor

-On your WaterlooWorks dashboard, you can find your assigned co-op advisor listed next to “WTS” (“Work Term Support”) and can contact them using the “Send a Message” button located at the top of your dashboard or by calling the extension listed next to their name.
+On your WaterlooWorks dashboard, you can find your assigned co-op advisor listed next to “WTS” (“Work Term Support”) and can contact them using the “Send a Message” option from your dashboard or by calling the extension listed next to their name.

 6. Searching for jobs while off-campus?
 Follow these steps